Draft Counseling with the Military Selective Service Act: Boards, Rights, Resistance, Conscience, and Politics

 Females and Feminism

 Whether women will be included in a draft or in registration is an interesting question.
 Ca. , a SSS spokester said 4,000 females had attempted to register (the post office was required to accept all registration submissions and leave it to the SSS to disapprove any, but many post offices probably rejected some out of hand anyway, so the number was likely substantially higher).
 The politics are different than for allowing enlistments or officially allowing combat as an occupation.
 But the politics are gradually evolving.
 Right now, the registration law would not be amended to include females, but the political pressure for inclusion would slowly grow once any draft becomes acceptable.
 The popular pressure would come from males of draft age and from older women, both on principle and because for men it would dilute their risk and for women old enough to be exempt from a draft it would cost little to advocate it as an expression of genderal equality.
 The arguments that women are the people who create and raise the next children (feminism won’t have entirely equalized that division of labor yet), that women, unlike men, are naturally peace-makers, that other feminist equality goals have not been fulfilled, that fewer females are fit for the job (likely true but not answering why they shouldn’t register and then be selected out like unfit males), and that females being ordered into war when the people who decide to have a war are men (paralleling an argument about generations between males) will arise as major counterarguments, in addition to arguments that also apply to men.
 The naturally-mother view will be more popular; the peace-maker argument will gain support from the peace movement (which will slowly grow because a draft revival will be part of a war and with time opposition to the war will be expressed in a peace movement composed of newly-arising groups, mostly small); both arguments will gain religious support, but not from the same quarters.
 Feminists, especially mainstream, liberal, and equity, will support it, but dissent will arise from difference and third-world feminists (depending on which nations the war is against).
 In implementation, women are more likely to apply for exemption as mothers than men are as fathers (the legal standard being, in part, the emotional, physical, and maybe financial necessity for one’s presence because no one else can and will take care of the dependents who otherwise could not care for themselves (finance is less critical when welfare is available)), and probably more of those applications will be approved, because many draft boards will be uncomfortable with feminist implications and will be less willing to tell dads to stay home and draft moms.
 Women will also be more likely to be conscientious objectors and boards will be more likely to agree.
-But, also, if a women’s draft is legislated (it likely can’t be done by agency regulation alone now), women will be drafted and will serve, some leaving early and some being issued medals for their service, some dying in war, the objectors (like male objectors) mostly not commemorated.
+But, also, if a women’s draft is legislated (it likely can’t be done by agency regulation alone now), women will be drafted and will serve, some leaving early and some being issued medals for their service, some dying in war, the objectors (like male objectors) mostly not commemorated for their contributions to peace.

 Literature Back Then